-The Group, on a consolidated basis, and Swedbank and its financial institution subsidiaries, on an individual basis, are required to maintain minimum capital adequacy ratios, eligible liability levels and solvency levels prescribed by law in each of the jurisdictions in which the Group operates.
-If the capital or other loss absorbing instruments of the Group are not sufficient to meet the applicable requirements or if the applicable requirements increase, the Group may need to obtain additional capital and/or eligible liabilities in the future and it may not be able to obtain new equity capital or debt financing to meet such requirements on attractive terms (thereby increasing the Group's future cost of funding), or at all.
+The Group, on a consolidated basis, and Swedbank and its financial institution subsidiaries, on an individual basis, are required to maintain minimum capital adequacy ratios and solvency levels prescribed by law in each of the jurisdictions in which the Group operates.
+If the capital of the Group is not sufficient to cover future losses or if the applicable minimum capital requirements increase, the Group may need to obtain additional capital in the future and it may not be able to obtain new equity capital or debt financing qualifying as regulatory capital on attractive terms, or at all.